zEdS15B3GCwq/CExitStack/README.md

 The only difference between this and case A is that the stack struct itself isn't allocated dynamically.
 The stack item array still is allocated with `calloc`.

-### Use case C, fixed-size array with MARCOs, no dynamic allocation
+### Use case C, fixed-size array with MACROs, no dynamic allocation

 ```C
 int yourfunction() {